-The biosynthetic organs of Purine ring atoms note that C4, C5 and N7 comes from a single Glycine molecule but each of the other atoms are derived from an independent precursors.
+The biosynthetic organs of purine ring atoms note that C4, C5, and N7 come from a single glycine molecule, but each of the other atoms is derived from an independent precursor.

 - C2 and C8 → came from formate (THF)

 - N3 and N9 → came from Glutamine